Collection Development

 • Space needs

 As new formats emerge, the library carefully monitors public response.
-Library collections evolve as technology and usage trends require.
+The library collection evolves as technology and usage trends require.
 A new format may, therefore, be an addition to existing library collections or a replacement for an obsolete one.

 Although every effort will be made to replace needed materials which are withdrawn, the library takes the position that it is better to have no information on a subject than to have materials which are inaccurate or in poor physical condition.